Chubb Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

 Does workers' comp cover home health care in Texas?

 Yes.
 Under Texas workers' compensation law, when a treating physician certifies that home health care is medically necessary following a work-related injury or illness, the workers' comp carrier — including Chubb — is required to authorize and pay for those services.
-The scope of covered services is determined by the physician's order, the insurance carrier's utilization review, and the Texas Department of Insurance, Division of Workers' Compensation guidelines.
+The scope of covered services is determined by the physician's order, the carrier's utilization review, and Texas Department of Insurance Division of Workers' Compensation guidelines.
+Skilled nursing, wound care, IV therapy, physical therapy, occupational therapy, and personal care assistance can all qualify when properly documented.

-Can BrightStar Care coordinate directly with my Chubb claims manager?
+Can the home health agency coordinate directly with my Chubb claims manager?

 Yes.
-BrightStar Care of SW Fort Worth/Burleson works directly with Chubb claims managers to coordinate authorization, submit required documentation, communicate clinical updates, and manage billing.
-Our goal is to remove administrative burden from the injured worker and family so that recovery — not paperwork — stays the focus.
+A Joint Commission Accredited home health agency in SW Fort Worth and Burleson can work directly with Chubb claims managers to coordinate authorization, submit required clinical documentation, communicate updates on the patient's condition, and manage billing.
+The goal is to remove administrative burden from the injured worker and family so that recovery — not paperwork — stays the focus.
+Care can often begin within 24 to 48 hours of a complete authorization.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of SW Fort Worth/Burleson makes no representations or warranties regarding the accuracy or completeness of this information.